Institute for Peace and Justice

 In 2012, the IPJ, in partnership with CYU and another local organization, Cissta Kenya, conducted a baseline survey to map public perceptions of violence and the root causes of conflict in each community and provided an intensive training of trainers (TOT) with volunteers from each of the target communities.
 The trainings covered skills and tools in conflict resolution, violence mitigation, community mobilization and action planning, and strategies for civic engagement.

 Over the month of March 2012, the TOT participants conducted two-day trainings in their respective communities focused on building an understanding of conflict and violence and addressing issues of conflict in their communities in order to reduce the risk of violence.

 In April 2012, IPJ Program Officer Zahra Ismail returned to Nairobi to conduct follow-up trainings with community participants to identify risk issues in each community, and to begin to develop prevention strategies and contingency plans to respond to these issues when they arise.

 In November 2012, in response to an identified need to address the tenuous relationship between youth and security actors, the institute and its partners hosted a two-day forum entitled Building Alliances: Working Together to Prevent Violence.
 The forum brought youth and community participants together with high-level members of civil society, government and police to build bridges and develop collaborative plans for mitigating violence in time for the March 2013 elections.
 Ismail then served as a short-term election observer with the Carter Center's International Election Observation Mission to Kenya.

-The institute plans to continue the dialogue process started between youth and security actors in Nairobi as new funding is secured.For more information about the institute’s work in Kenya, please contact Program Officer Daniel Orth.
+The institute plans to continue the dialogue process started between youth, security actors, and their communities in Nairobi as new funding is secured.For more information about the institute’s work in Kenya, please contact Program Officer Daniel Orth.